Friends of Shenandoah Mountain

 • support for the local tourism economy.

-The SMNSA proposal also extends into Rockingham and Highland Counties.
 Support from local governments is crucial to eventual introduction of federal legislation.
-Augusta's endorsement is a big step forward for our campaign.
+Rockingham County's resolution of support is an important milstone for our campaign.

 0 Comments